Generative AI ethics: 11 biggest concerns and risks

 5. Amplification of existing bias

-Generative AI can potentially amplify existing biases -- for example, bias can be found in data used for training LLMs outside the control of companies that use these language models for specific applications.
-It's important for companies working on AI to have diverse leaders and subject matter experts to help identify unconscious bias in data and models, Greenstein said.
+Generative AI can potentially amplify existing bias.
+For example, there can be bias in the data used for training LLMs, which can be outside the control of companies that use these language models for specific applications.
+It's critically important for companies working on AI to have diverse leaders and subject matter experts to help identify bias in data and models, Greenstein said.

 6. Workforce roles and morale

-AI can do a lot more of the daily tasks that knowledge workers do, including writing, coding, content creation, summarization and analysis, said Greenstein.
+AI is being trained to do more of the daily tasks that knowledge workers do, including writing, coding, content creation, summarization and analysis, Greenstein said.
 Although worker displacement and replacement have been ongoing since the first AI and automation tools were deployed, the pace has accelerated as a result of the innovations in generative AI technologies.
 "The future of work itself is changing," Greenstein added, "and the most ethical companies are investing in this [change]."

 Ethical responses have included investments in preparing certain parts of the workforce for the new roles created by generative AI applications.
 Businesses, for example, will need to help employees develop generative AI skills such as prompt engineering.
 "The truly existential ethical challenge for adoption of generative AI is its impact on organizational design, work and ultimately on individual workers," said Nick Kramer, vice president of applied solutions at consultancy SSA & Company.
 "This will not only minimize the negative impacts, but it will also prepare the companies for growth."